ROSE 0.11.145.192

 GROWS_DOWN | New frames are added at lower addresses than old frames. |

-Definition at line 443 of file Variables.h.
+Definition at line 37 of file StackFrame.h.

 Direction Rose::BinaryAnalysis::Variables::StackFrame::growthDirection = GROWS_DOWN |